Sigmund Freud Archives: Masson controversy

 Eissler was introduced to Masson in 1974.
 Masson was appointed secretary, and Eissler intended for Masson to succeed him as director, which he did in 1980.
 Being an officer of the Archives, Masson had administrative access to all its documents, and he was therefore allowed to see anything he wanted breaking the seal whenever necessary.

-In 1981, Masson published a paper wherein he claimed that Freud's abandonment of his seduction theory had taken place for reasons not related to the scientific merit of the theory, namely that Freud believed that granting the truth of his female patients' claims that they had been sexually abused would risk the reputation of the emerging psychoanalytic method.
+In 1981, Masson published a paper in which he claimed that Freud's abandonment of his seduction theory had taken place for reasons not related to the scientific merit of the theory, namely that Freud believed that granting the truth of his female patients' claims that they had been sexually abused would risk the reputation of the emerging psychoanalytic method.
 Masson said that "Freud began a trend away from the real world that, it seems to me, has come to a dead halt in the present-day sterility of psychoanalysis throughout the world."

 Eissler was deeply shocked ("Just today Masud Khan called me from London and asked me to dismiss you from the Archives.
 The board members, all of them, or at least most of them, are asking for the same."), and Masson was subsequently dismissed from his job at the Archives, whereupon followed three lawsuits and a well-publicized scandal.

 Recent history

 Harold P. Blum succeeded Masson and Eissler as Executive Director.
-He was succeeded by Louis Rose, who is the current director as of 2025.
+He was succeeded by Louis Rose, who is the current director as of 2026.
 The other current officers are Jennifer Stuart as President, Nellie L. Thompson as Secretary, and W. Craig Tomlinson as Treasurer.